opentok/archive-post-processing/README.md

 We provide two different solutions according to the number of iterations carried out during the sliding window computation of the algorithm:

-- **Deep-search**: this option can be executed if -d or --deep-search is added to the running command.
+- **Deep-search**: this option can be executed if -s or --deep-search is added to the running command.
-- **Partial-search**: this proposal is the default one.
+- **Partial-search**: default algorithm.

 ### Video-only Archives: